 ► Will be revealed in November 2019

 If you think this will be a smaller 4-series Gran Coupe – 10 points to you.
-It might be easy to confuse this for the 2-series Gran Tourer, but that’s a seven-seat people mover.
+You certainly won't confuse this for the 2-series Gran Tourer, as that’s a seven-seat people mover.
 The 2-series Gran Coupe is an altogether more agile thing.

 After the reveal in November 2019 in Los Angeles, the 2-series is planned to go on sale in the spring of 2020.

-What do we know so far about the 2-series?
+What do we know so far about the new BMW 2-series family?

 It’ll use the UKL2 front-wheel drive platform like the new 1-series, X1 and X2 SUVs and the Mini Countryman.
 Although it’s primarily designed as a front-wheel drive car, there will be the option of BMW’s xDrive all-wheel drive system.
 We’re afraid the rear-driven layout will be no more from this generation.